 Surely, fashion is not simply the creation of designers.
 It is an image full of references and ideas that echoes the context of an era.
-It mirrors different aspects such as image, politics, beauty standards and technological innovations, street fashion.
+It mirrors different aspects such as image, politics, beauty standards and technological innovations and street fashion.
 The relationship between fashion and society is a two-way street.
 So that one is directly influenced by the other and vice-versa.

-As the panelists discussed at the POWWOW event, fashion can be considered as a cultural layer of our own skin.
+As the panelists discussed at the POWWOW event, fashion can be considered a cultural layer of our own skin.
 If “beauty was just for a few in the past”, as Elle B. Zhou stated, “now discussions are going around on how important it is that fashion, beauty and everything around it, become for everyone”.

-5 Social Changes that Reflects on Fashion
+5 Social Changes that Reflect on Fashion

 To change society’s behavior, it is important to promote awareness.
 Make everyone understand why these transformations are important.